mw44118/splash-financial-code-test/README.rst

 Add test data with expected results
 -----------------------------------

-Non-technical people sometimes provide vague descriptions or ambiguous instructions.
-A good way to offset that problem is to have them also include some contrived sample data and then also some expected results to test against.
+It helps when a description also includes some contrived sample data and some expected results to test against.

-I can run input data through the system and compare the calculated results vs the expected results.
+During development, I can run input data through the system and compare the calculated results vs the expected results.

-We'll either discover a bug in the software or vagueness in the description of how the software ought to work (for example, net or gross deposits).
+I'll either discover a bug in the software or vagueness in the description of how the software ought to work (for example, net or gross deposits, or any vs all.

 Store the rules for programs in the database
 --------------------------------------------